Relativistic Dispersion Spectra across Lorentz boosted frames: Spurious modes and the enigma of causality: Non-spurious boosted modes in terms of local rest frame modes

 Using the Taylor expansion, we can express it as

 Furthermore, we can obtain the following relations

 Therefore, $a_m^*$ is written as

-From the above set of equations, we observe that for $a_0=0$, $a_0^*=0$, and $a_n^*=\tilde{a}_n$ for $n\geq1$, as hydrodynamic modes are expected to be restored.
+From the above set of equations, we observe that for $a_0=0$, $a_0^*=0$, and $a_n^*=\tilde{a}_n$ for $n\geq1$, as hydrodynamic modes are expected to be recovered.
 After some simplifications in the boosted frame, we have the following dispersion relation

 with $\tilde{\tilde{a_1}}=\tilde{a}_1+ v=\frac{1}{\gamma^2}\frac{a_1}{1- va_1}$.
 Here we observe that each coefficient of $( va_0)^n$ in each $\left(\frac{{k}}{\gamma}\right)^m$ basis is proportional to $\frac{1}{\gamma^2}$.
 So alternatively, in a consolidated form, Eq.~\eqref{disp1} can be written as